Alemi7523/Alemi7523.github.io/index.md

 Send him to the Lost Camp.

 Small detour before returning to Maman’s Garden.
-Since we are in East Gearen City, buy any golden items you have yet to buy, specifically the Golden Surfboard is good to buy now, and we can’t return here after just being able to use Surf.
+Since we are in East Gearen City, buy any golden items you have yet to buy, specifically the Golden Surfboard is good to buy now.
 Golden Claws are the next one we will need after Golden Surfboard.

 Now, go to Route 2, to show the Emolga we got to the painter and finish his side quest.